eduraices/react-nb-spring-mongo-starter/README.md

 # react-nb-spring-mongo-starter
 Docker development environment in separated containers.
 NetBeans/Vsc support is optional.
 However, it's recommended.
 This is a very simple configuration out-of-the-box, and it's inspired by some popular Docker images and builds (awesome-compose/react-nginx, mongoDB).
 I was compiled both in a single folder, with learning purposes.
 I thought that it could be useful for you to start coding a project fast, so I decided to share it.

+***

 ## Prerequisites

 * Docker daemon and client installed on dev machine, physically
 * LINUX Shell console, basic commands
+* JDK to develop the backend outside the container, you'll need to install Spring Boot library, too.
-* Code editor, NetBeans as in example for backend project, VSC for frontend
+* Code editor, better an IDE with JDK and JVM capabilities, NetBeans as in example for backend project, VSC could be a nice choice for both, backend and frontend (install Spring library)
-* Basic knowledges about Javascript and Java languages, Html, Css and JSON.
+* Basic knowledges about Javascript and Java languages, Html, Css and JSON

 ## Configuration